keithbuhler/keithbuhler.github.io/content/syllabi/greek-syllabus-trinity.md

 ### Tests/Exams

 Tests and exams will assess how well you have mastered the core material of the class.
 In addition to periodic unit tests, students will take a fall final, and a spring final.
+Finals may be cumulative.

+### National Greek Examination

-Also, students will take the NGE (National Greek Exam) in the spring, which will compare student knowledge against national
+Also, students will take the NGE (National Greek Examination) in the spring (March).
+This test will compare student knowledge against more than 2,000 introductory Greek students nationally.
+Students can earn purple, blue, red, or green ribbons.

 ### Quality Work Guidelines: